simgrid/simgrid/docs/source/intro_concepts.rst

 This is a very powerful mode, where you can evaluate the correction of your application.
-It can verify either **safety properties** (asserts) or **liveless properties** stating for example that if a given event occures, then another given event will occur in a finite amount of steps.
+It can verify either **safety properties** (asserts) or **liveless properties** stating for example that if a given event occurs, then another given event will occur in a finite amount of steps.
 This mode is not only usable with the abstract algorithms developed on top of the SimGrid APIs, but also with real MPI applications (to some extend).

 The main limit of Model Checking lays in the huge amount of scenarios to explore.
-SimGrid tries to explore only non-redundent scenarios thanks to classical reduction techniques (such as DPOR and stateful exploration) but the exploration may well never finish if you don't carefully adapt your application to this mode.
+SimGrid tries to explore only non-redundant scenarios thanks to classical reduction techniques (such as DPOR and stateful exploration) but the exploration may well never finish if you don't carefully adapt your application to this mode.